CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/developers_guide/cmaq-vm/install.md

 ### Create subdirectories on /shared

-Create a /shared/build, /shared/data and /shared/cyclecloud-cmaq directory
+Create a /shared/build and  /shared/data  directory

 ```
 cd /shared